Emotions are positive or negative feelings that are associated with thoughts, behavioral responses, pleasure, and displeasure amongst other things.

 Do you unexpectedly lose your cool and wonder why?
 Do you get angry over the littlest of things?
 Are there days when you feel like you just woke up angry?

 Well, it could be normal on some days and not normal on other days, so to help you keep the balance, we put together beautiful tips on how to manage anger in a relationship.

 #33.
-Write down your thoughts and emotions: You write down in a journal, a personal, space on your social media, as a poem, or even as a song lyrics.
+Write down your thoughts and emotions: You write them down in a journal, a personal, space on your social media, as a poem, or even as song lyrics.
 Writing down your thoughts and feelings can help to improve how you feel.

 #34.
 You can draw too: If you have a flair for drawing, scribbling, or sketching your thoughts or feelings can help lift your mood.

 #35.
 Practice Meditation: Meditation creates mental clarity and awareness.
 It can help improve a person’s mental well-being.
 It also helps you to relax and calm your nerves too.